EvangadiActiveteam/bookingApp/README.md

-# bookingApp
+# bookingApp MERN

+## This application is under building, with evangadi staffs contributions

-scope of the project is on hotel booking
+essential components of the app

+- Node js
+- Express js
+- Mongodb Atlas
+- React js

+and many more npm packages.